catara/rocksmith-custom-song-toolkit/RocksmithTookitGUI/DLCManager/README.md

 [+] remove all dd in Cache/Retails screen
 [ ] Check Packer.cs bug
 [ ] Bring year and picture from Spotify
-[+] third eye investig
-[ ] muse uprising songs have preview lenght in minutes [ ] fix importing own songs, eg. ana
+[ ] muse uprising songs have preview lenght in minutes [ ] duplicate window reformat not to sent backand forth 1mio variables but on dataset [ ] consider live when searching for the track NO or dont :)
-[+] at pack mark as selected - Conflicting with Select functionality (is this useful? :) ) [ ] Create a new filter Deselect LAst PAcked
+[ ] Repack only repack Initial or LAst only one platform [ ] Repack only copy and ftp,  Initial or LAst only one platform [ ]  Selecting a witha  new name should ask if you wanna rename [-] all options should be a table
+[ ] finish arrangement (demo with the hives overdrive all the time :) ) [ ] add checks to packed..remember to ask if they wanna clean ups or notification [ ] astronaut does not pick the file version
+[ ] add ps3 as a duplicate
+[ ] cause it doesnt pick up version it cannot diff shiro astronau [ ] other platforms do not have official flag correctly detected [ ] search using ignition
+[ ] add convert multitone to single tone
+[ ] add bonus into in lyrics
+[ ] add time stamps in logging to improve performance [ ] duplicate lead to Rhythm
+[ ] duplicate should go into packed audit trail :)

 done:
 (next release)
 [x] add cancelation button
 [x] duplicate management..on change..check and green color [+] save in the db as well
-- stadardization still fedup adding duplicates
-[ ] finish arrangement (demo with the hives overdrive all the time :) ) [x] finish profiles (load Saved Profile names)
+[x] finish profiles (load Saved Profile names)
-	- check they are saved at close
+	[x] check they are saved at close
-- [x] save when exit search
+[x] save when exit search
-	- [x] when clicking on a song disable Search
+	[x] when clicking on a song disable Search
-- [x] delete all duplicates at Standardization
+[x] delete all duplicates at Standardization
-	- [+] small bug: on inserting a new standardization
+	[+] small bug: on inserting a new standardization
-- [ ] cannot find sick sick sic (override)
-- [ ] audioslave sections missing maybe cause its an original and i used my own logic to strip the DD
-- [+] add group to Beta
+[+] add group to Beta
-- [ ] usa peaches long naming fails at packing (shortes folder the random id)
-  - ps3 long names sogs(149char)(cannot be read)
-- [x] standardiation delete does not refresh
+[x] standardiation delete does not refresh
-- [x] duplicate import should save the names of the files in a separate table :) (not req)
+[x] duplicate import should save the names of the files in a separate table :) (not req)
-	- [x] save also hash not to ask again for duplicates if already decided as duplicate (all imported are saved and so checked for hexa code)
+	[x] save also hash not to ask again for duplicates if already decided as duplicate (all imported are saved and so checked for hexa code)
-- [x] enable Cover correction in Standardization
+[x] enable Cover correction in Standardization
-- [x] enable shortNames and Album correction in Standardization
-- [x] fix filter in CAche
+[x] enable shortNames and Album correction in Standardization [x] fix filter in CAche
-- [ ] after selecting deselect incl.
-Beta
-- [x] group display with issues
+[x] group display with issues
-- [ ] update to wise 2015 (messages&testing)
-- [+] some songs dont repack
+[+] some songs dont repack
-- [+] dont conv Orig
+[+] dont conv Orig
-- [+] some songs have preview in minutes (preview rename thing) recalculated at repack
+[+] some songs have preview in minutes (preview rename thing) recalculated at repack
-	- [+] why all songs have 30sec preview :)
+	[+] why all songs have 30sec preview :)
-- [ ] duplicate lead to Rhythm
-- [x] Fix for Copy Selection Old
-- [ ] add simple logic to add sections
-	- [ ] check and fix the Sections flag
-	- [+] add sections (bored to death; Renabled BPR program) [-] delete lib (gather lib from ps3-ftp/mac/pc 1. save 2. copy new)
-- ignore and del 4k/no psarc files
-- progress bar on possible duplicate import is too short [x] copy name fails title sort in duplicate management
+[x] copy name fails title sort in duplicate management [x] add read library option
-- populate new tone fields
-[x] add read library option
--- prepare the rebuild option
--- are duplicate decompressed folder deleted?
-[-] redo save track at pack with update function
 [x] wrap up the audit trail...only at succesfull import u update the table
 	[+] at deletion please remove from imported audit trail [x] duplicate also shows in winmerge Tones
 [x] fix stop import from duplicate screen
 [x] cacke give errors
 [x]  fix some dupli buttons not being enabled
--- improve the overlay
-[+] fix for import unique hash for any
-[-] fix for rebuild missing file
-[-] disable old and L->r
 [x] add unique key for each packed&imported thing so to read libs
 	[+] use also name as identifier
 [x] profiles should be a table
-	[-] all options should be a table
-- sandard double counted songs 7981
 [x] duplic add numeric text box
 [x] tarck no Issues (all rhcp r 9)(fixed)
-[x] bass removed twice creates issues at packing(code cleanup) [x] dupli buttons dont deactivate after copy backing is not recognized
+[x] bass removed twice creates issues at packing(code cleanup) [x] dupli buttons dont deactivate after copy
+[x] backing is not recognized
 [x] vs pixel to r8 on cover
-[x] custom song creator still there after save capture live flag? as track no fails
+[x] custom song creator still there after save
+[x] capture live flag? as track no fails
-- add live in Duplicate
+[x] add live in Duplicate
-- conmsider likve when searching for the track NO
-- swich from missing files to remote path
+[x] swich from missing files to remote path
 [x] date bigger
-[x] crashes if i go on new rec in the maindblist add copy last and initial to mass copy
+[x] crashes if i go on new rec in the maindblist
 [x] if multi info only in file name is not detected [x] add bonus in the title
 [x] a3 fails
 [x] vocals is not acti dupli wannabeLA
 [x] update DB
-check help that crashed at infi.nhame (broken now)
 [x] at save dupli is off
-[x] qa still doesnt says novales (was not in the xml)
+[x] qa still doesnt says novales (was not in the xml) [x] TEst Live Removal
-- Repack only repack Initial or LAst only one platform
-- Repack only copy and ftp,  Initial or LAst only one platform
-- TEst Live Removal
-- duplicate shjould also compare multitrack version and live_details
+[x] duplicate should also compare multitrack version and live_details [+] at pack mark as selected - Conflicting with Select functionality (is this useful? :) ) [x] Create a new filter Deselect LAst PAcked. no deen [x] Profile Temp is now debug
+[x] Selecting no profile now is not gen error
+[x] fix for import unique hash for any
+[x] Fix for Copy Selection Old
+[-] delete lib (gather lib from ps3-ftp/mac/pc 1. save 2. copy new)
+	[ ] Delete All
+[ ] cannot find sick sick sic (override)
+[ ] audioslave sections missing maybe cause its an original and i used my own logic to strip the DD [ ] usa peaches long naming fails at packing (shortes folder the random id) [ ] ps3 long names sogs(149char)(cannot be read)
+  [ ] after selecting deselect incl.
+Beta
+[ ] update to wise 2015 (messages&testing)
+[ ] add simple logic to add sections
+	[ ] check and fix the Sections flag
+	[+] add sections (bored to death; Renabled BPR program) [ ] add conter of sections
+[x] ignore and del 4k/no psarc files invalid wil/should be added by nmew validation [ ] progress bar on possible duplicate import is too short [ ] populate new tone fields
+[-] prepare the rebuild option
+[-] is dupli marked as ignore/ duplicate decompressed folder deleted?
+[-] redo save track at pack with update function
+[-] improve the overlay
+[-] fix for rebuild missing file
+[-] disable old and L->r
+[x] alternate 0 improve
+	[+] with or without u still doesnt have the right alternate no when importing vs an existing song= a2....maybe OK :)
-- alt 1 ahead of a.
+	[ ]alt 1 ahead of a.
+[x] fix importing own songs, eg. ana
+[ ] standardiation double counted songs 7981
+[ ] stadardization still fedup adding duplicates
+[x] check help that crashed at infi.nhame (broken now) partial file now we do some checks on extension [ ] add copy last and initial to mass copy
+[+] third eye investig
+[x] count the trully ftp
+[x] added vocals hash is missing
+[x] for newly added lyrics create sng and save the path in the DB [x] no cover Not Listening papa roach
+[x] remove should have a progress bar

 (prev release; but maybe not thuroughly tested)
-- [x] duplic manag make date bigger
+[x] duplic manag make date bigger
-- [x] duplic manag make date readonly
+[x] duplic manag make date readonly
-- [x] when opening no java...
+[x] when opening no java...
-- [x] remove author if custom
+[x] remove author if custom
-- [x] bring in no of duplicates in title
+[x] bring in no of duplicates in title
-- [x] if multitrack dont bring in the duplicate
+[x] if multitrack dont bring in the duplicate
-- [x] fix duplicate song for all the connected files at DB level.
+[x] fix duplicate song for all the connected files at DB level.
 Copied OLD file as well.
-- [x] Update Selectd stats after Save
+[x] Update Selectd stats after Save
-- [?]
-Bass Picked changes when moving up and down in MainDB
-- [x] Custom song creators only saved if Advanced option set
-- [x] Fix for unnecessary preview creation for songs wo Albumart
-- [x] Fix no album art detection
+[?]
+Bass Picked changes when moving up and down in MainDB [x] Custom song creators only saved if Advanced option set [x] Fix for unnecessary preview creation for songs wo Albumart [x] Fix no album art detection
-- [x] Remove BassDD only if DD exits
+[x] Remove BassDD only if DD exits
-- [x] Add trully FPT to mass pack
+[x] Add trully FPT to mass pack
-- [x] Update to latest Master (template broken revert will gen DLCName change back from dlckey)
-- [x] Spotify old API is dead, use a new way to... (bring also cover)
-- [x] save track at repack
+[x] Update to latest Master (template broken revert will gen DLCName change back from dlckey) [x] Spotify old API is dead, use a new way to... (bring also cover) [x] save track at repack
-- [x] replace () w [] (ADD that to alt.;)
+[x] replace () w [] (ADD that to alt.;)
-- [x] when in filter select none looks weird
+[x] when in filter select none looks weird
-- [x] it's my life..breaks because of the aphostrofe' (update log issue)(update duplication)
-- [x] Filter by group
+[x] it's my life..breaks because of the aphostrofe' (update log issue)(update duplication) [x] Filter by group
-- [x] How many audioslave bring themback alive foler r? duplicate song issue? (old duplicqwrtes not deleted maybe)
-- [x] Minerva gives a wwise error check on a repaired hdd...check and open a tix (no issue lately)
-- [x] add incl group
+[x] How many audioslave bring themback alive foler r? duplicate song issue? (old duplicqwrtes not deleted maybe) [x] Minerva gives a wwise error check on a repaired hdd...check and open a tix (no issue lately) [x] add incl group
-- [x] at search when chicking it changes from exit to search
-- [x] multitrack dont get their track no if they have (no guitar removed) as assumgly they stilla re searched witrh full name
-- [x] alternate doesnt go into title sort
+[x] at search when chicking it changes from exit to search [x] multitrack dont get their track no if they have (no guitar removed) as assumgly they stilla re searched witrh full name [x] alternate doesnt go into title sort
-- [x] trim SONG details
+[x] trim SONG details
-- [x] original bass remove fails on billy weathers  (fix)
-- [x] beta does not apear on originals or indiv repack(mqiandb)(non issue-added save at repack)
-- [x] some tracks no don't get read/picked cause" (1) " when importing other formats this should be ok
-- [x] fixed remove dd on some originals
+[x] original bass remove fails on billy weathers  (fix) [x] beta does not apear on originals or indiv repack(mqiandb)(non issue-added save at repack) [x] some tracks no don't get read/picked cause" (1) " when importing other formats this should be ok [x] fixed remove dd on some originals
-- [+] started to add details tones&arrangements from db at pack
-- [x] Add Lyrics simple steps
+[+] started to add details tones&arrangements from db at pack [x] Add Lyrics simple steps
-- [x] Start thinking of importing other platforms(duplicate window platform indicator)
-- [x] fix multiplatofrm import as folder created is always pc_ iggy pop lust for life
-- [x] add exbox and mac to missing paths AudioP = songshsanP.Replace("\\manifests\\songs_rs1disc\\songs_rs1disc.hsan", "\\audio\\" + (platformDLCP == "PS3" ? platformDLCP : (platformDLCP == "Pc" ? "windows" : platformDLCP)) + "\\") + AudioP1 + (platformDLCP == "PS3" ? ".ogg" : "_fixed.ogg");
+[x] Start thinking of importing other platforms(duplicate window platform indicator) [x] fix multiplatofrm import as folder created is always pc_ iggy pop lust for life [x] add exbox and mac to missing paths AudioP = songshsanP.Replace("\\manifests\\songs_rs1disc\\songs_rs1disc.hsan", "\\audio\\" + (platformDLCP == "PS3" ? platformDLCP : (platformDLCP == "Pc" ? "windows" : platformDLCP)) + "\\") + AudioP1 + (platformDLCP == "PS3" ? ".ogg" : "_fixed.ogg");
-- [x] add external software registry paths
+[x] add external software registry paths
-- [x] fixed reorder issue in Standardiyation
+[x] fixed reorder issue in Standardiyation

 - diff between master and branch